maerzhase/react-maerzdown-editor/README.md

 # react-maerzdown-editor

-markdown editor as react component.
+A markdown editor react component.
+Write markdown with live-preview and fullscreen functionality.

-**WARNING: this module is not finished yet.**
+**WARNING: this module is not finished yet and therefore might not work in your project**